Biobased Product Labeling and Certification

 GECA Stationery & Office Supplies (SOSv1.0-2019) (PDF)

-Vinçotte, an inspection and certification organization in Belgium, launched its OK biobased program in September 2009 to provide an independent assessment of a product’s renewability.
-Now integrated into the TÜV AUSTRIA Group, the OK biobased certification scheme continues to use a star system to indicate the biobased content of a product.
+The OK biobased program was launched in September 2009 to provide an independent assessment of a product’s renewability.
+The TÜV AUSTRIA OK biobased certification scheme uses a star system to indicate the biobased content of a product.
 A one-star biobased product has biobased content between 20% and 40% while a four-star certified product has a biobased content greater than 80%.

 Products for EN 16640 Testing — All products which are partially made from bioplastics and/or materials of natural origin except fuels.